All Episodes

 So how did he break your toe?

-And one more run broke my bruised one toe and then broke my third toe.
+And one more run broke my, bruised one toe and then broke my third toe.

-And I've broken six toes in my life, so I know what a broker toe feels like and how painful.
+So I know what a broken toe feels like and how painful.

 Yeah, there's nothing they can do for it.